Skip to main content

 • F1: @Revenue - @Cost (profit per row)

-📌 Important: If you're subtracting a constant in a money field, keep in mind that the system uses cents.
-To subtract 500.00, enter 50000, not just 500.
+📌 Important: When using formulas, if you do not select a unit when entering literal numbers, keep in mind that the system uses cents.
+To subtract 1000.00, enter 100000, not just 500.

 Budget